opencog/link-grammar/data/demo-atomese/README.md

 Demo Atomese dictionary
 -----------------------
 This is an example configuration for an AtomSpace-backed dictionary.
-It is used to specify the connection to a running CogServer.
-The CogServer must contain apprporiate language data, in the expected format.
-See the [dict-atomese README](../../link-grammar/dict-atomese/README.md) for more info.
+The AtomSpae must contain appropriate language data, in the expected format.
+See the
+[dict-atomese README](../../link-grammar/dict-atomese/README.md) for
+more info.

+The AtomSpace is accessed with `StorageNodes`, examples of which are the `CogStorageNode` which provides network access, and `RocksStorageNode`, which provides hard-drive access, via RocksDB.

 This dictionary is currently experimental, and subject to change at any time.

-Edit the `cogserver.cfg` file and specify the CogServer URL.
+Edit the `storage.cfg` file and specify the StorageNode URL.